akohta/bem3_aw_qd1/README.md

 This is the three-dimensional acoustic wave scattering analysis program for one-dimensional periodic arrangement objects irradiated by a plane wave.
 The radiation force acting on the object can be analyzed.
 This is based on boundary element method, the own developed numerical solution is used.
-Intel Math Kernel Library and libpng are required.
+Intel Math Kernel Library, Gnu Scientific Library and libpng are required.
-Gmsh is used for create a mesh data of object.
+Gmsh is used to create a mesh data for objects.
 The calculation program of quasi-periodic Green's function "d3_qpgf_d1" is used.

 ![analysis model](model_qpbc1.png "analysis model (model_qpbc1.png)")